The Safest and Most Dangerous Places in Garza County, TX: Crime Maps and Statistics

 Is Garza County, TX Safe?

-The F grade indicates that the rate of crime is much higher than that of the average US county.
-Garza County ranks in the 5th percentile for safety, meaning it is safer than 5% of counties but less safe than 95%.
-This analysis applies only to Garza County's official city boundaries.
+The F overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Garza County's combined rate is much higher than the norm.
+Garza County sits in the 5th percentile, ahead of 5% of counties and behind 95%.
+The grade covers only Garza County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Garza County is 61.30 per 1,000 residents in the typical year.
-Garza County Residents generally consider the north part of the county to be the safest.
-Your chance of being a victim of crime in Garza County varies by area - ranging from 1 in 10 in the south areas to 1 in 18 in the north.
+The overall crime rate in Garza County is 61.30 per 1,000 residents in a typical year.
+Residents generally consider the north part of the county the safest.
+Your chance of being a victim ranges from 1 in 10 in the south areas to 1 in 18 in the north.

-When looking at total crime counts (rather than per capita rates), the central parts of Garza County, TX see the most incidents - about 268 per year.
-In contrast, the east part of the county has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Garza County, TX report the most crime, about 268 cases per year.
+The east part reports the fewest, around 0 per year.

 The Cost of Crime™ in Garza County, TX

-The total projected cost of crime in Garza County for 2025 is $5,217,494.
-This translates to approximately $917 per resident and $2,761 per household.
-On average, crime-related costs account for 4.5% of the median household income in Garza County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Garza County for 2025 is $5,217,494, about $917 per resident and $2,761 per household.
+That equals 4.5% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 56.0%